alan-turing-institute/scivision/CODE_OF_CONDUCT.md

 We really appreciate the work that all of the communities linked above have put into creating such a well considered process.

-This Code of Conduct is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0 CA) license which means you are free to share and adapt the work so long as the attribution to scivision is retained, along with the attribution to Kirstie Whitaker and The Turing Way community, the Carpentries, the Alan Turing Institute Data Study Group organising team, Citizen Lab and the other resources.
+This Code of Conduct is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0 CA) license which means you are free to share and adapt the work so long as the attribution to Scivision is retained, along with the attribution to Kirstie Whitaker and The Turing Way community, the Carpentries, the Alan Turing Institute Data Study Group organising team, Citizen Lab and the other resources.